National Longitudinal Survey of Children and Youth (NLSCY)

 For the household collection, edits are built into the computer application (e.g., range, flow and consistency edits).
 Edits are also performed after collection, for example during the capture of data from paper questionnaires, as well as outlier detection once the cross-sectional and longitudinal weights have been calculated.

-Imputation is only performed when there are missing values for the following questions: adult income, youth income, household income; adult labour force and Motor and Social Development items.
+Imputation is only performed when there are missing values for the following questions: adult income, youth income, household income; and Motor and Social Development items.
 Hot deck donor imputation is used.

 Missing values for all other questions are coded "Don't know", "Refusal" or "Not Stated" on the final data file.
 It is up to each data user to deal with partial non-response in a manner that is appropriate to the research being undertaken.

-Three sets of weights are provided for point estimation: longitudinal weights for each of the five longitudinal populations; longitudinal weights for children who responded to all cycles since they joined the survey (called funnel weights) and cross-sectional weights for the 0-9 year olds at Cycle 7 (i.e., in 2006).
+Three sets of weights are provided for point estimation: longitudinal weights for each of the four longitudinal populations; longitudinal weights for children who responded to all cycles since they joined the survey (called funnel weights) and cross-sectional weights for the 0-7 year olds at Cycle 8 (i.e., in 2008).
 Cross-sectional weights are not produced for any older children since these older samples are no longer considered to be representative of cross-sectional populations, only the original longitudinal ones.

 Each child's final survey weight has been adjusted for nonresponse, and post-stratified by province, age and sex to match known population totals at the time of sample selection.